-To get started, log into your Manage interface and press the “Create” button, like you normally would when creating a new server.
+To get started, log into your Manage interface and press the “Create” button like you normally would when creating a new server.
 You will see “Storm Private Cloud Parent” listed as one of the options.
 Select that box and then press yellow Configure New Device button to customize your parent.

 Select the Parent you want to build, taking note of the number of processor cores, RAM and disk configuration.
-Due to the nature of this product, you will not be able to change these settings later, but you will be able to create a new Storm Private Cloud Parent and move your servers over.
+Due to the nature of this product, you will not be able to change these settings later, but you will be able to create a new Private VPS Parent and move your servers over.
 Once you have finalized your options, you will be asked to give your cloud a name.
-Note: This does not actually have to be a fully-qualified domain name (meaning you do not need to include a host. or www. prefix) as this is used internally to manage and will not resolve.
+Note: This does not actually have to be a fully qualified domain name (meaning you do not need to include a host. or www. prefix) as this is used internally to manage and will not resolve.
 Press the green “Create Server” button to build your Cloud Parent.
 You will be asked to confirm this, as your account will be charged upon completion.

 If you choose to add one or more Windows servers, a monthly licensing fee that is based on the number of processor cores in the parent will be added.
-If you later remove all of these Windows servers, this additional fee will be removed.
+If you later remove these Windows servers, this additional fee will be removed.
 This is a fixed fee for licensing Windows to the parent and does not increase for adding more than one Windows server so you will not increase this fee by adding additional Windows servers after the first.

 A good rule of thumb would be to add no more servers to a parent than it has processor cores.
 Running more servers the number of physical cores in the parent can cause a loss in CPU performance for all servers.
-The recommending maximum limit of servers for a parent would be double the parent's physical CPU cores, beyond this point there is a significant loss of CPU performance.
+The recommending maximum limit of servers for a parent would be double the parent's physical CPU cores, beyond this point, there is a significant loss of CPU performance.

-Once your parent and servers are created, if backups are configured there is a 24-hour window for all of the backups of servers on the parent to run.
+Once your parent and servers are created, if backups are configured there is a 24-hour window for all the backups of servers on the parent to run.
 Depending on the number of servers created on the parent, the disk activity in those servers and the disk subsystem on the parent, this may not be possible in all cases.
 Please bear this in mind and consider alternative backups.